Skip to main content

 AUM

 RVK is an independent, employee-owned investment consulting firm providing strategic investment advice and co-fiduciary services to corporate and public retirement systems, Taft-Hartley funds, endowments, foundations, and other nonprofit institutions.
-Headquartered in Portland, Oregon, with regional offices in Boise, Chicago, and New York City, RVK advises on approximately $330 billion in institutional assets.
+Headquartered in Portland, Oregon, with regional offices in Boise, Chicago, and New York City, RVK advises on over $3 trillion in institutional assets under advisement.
 The firm operates as a pure investment consultant without proprietary products or OCIO mandates, differentiating itself through independent, conflict-free advice.
 RVK is known for its rigorous quantitative research capabilities and long-term client relationships built on transparency and fiduciary accountability.
+In September 2024, the Pennsylvania State Employees' Retirement System hired RVK, an example of the co-fiduciary mandates the firm is known for.

 Focus